remylagerweij/ajaxbrowser/README.md

 AJAX Browser
 ==
-A simple yet powerful jQuery/Ajax plugin to load your website in a fancy way.
+A simple yet powerful jQuery/Ajax plugin to browse your website in with fancy animations.
 You can make use of it by following the 4 easy steps below and/or check out the demo in the demo map.

+## Features:
+- Internal links load the page with AJAX.
+- External links open in new window
+- Back/Forward buttons in the browser are supported, both animated and saved into your history
+- Adress bar gets filled with opened link

 ## Step 1